tirzah2/voicegen/README.md

 2. Click on the sound icon in the token HUD.
 3. Enter the text in the input box and click "Create".

+# Note
+If you select a token and create a voice sound, remember that you need to have a voice with the same name of the token in Elevenlabs.io.
+The module will try to save that voice in a subfolder named like the token.
+It's good practice to re-create those folders in advance.

 ### Creating Token Effects

 To create a token effect, use the `/effect` command followed by the description, optional duration in parentheses, and the filename: